Generic Name: Ivermectin (Systemic) (eye ver MEK tin)

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take ivermectin (systemic) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Ivermectin?

-- Tell all of your health care providers that you take ivermectin.
+- Tell all of your health care providers that you take ivermectin (systemic).
 This includes your doctors, nurses, pharmacists, and dentists.

-- You will need to have a stool exam after taking this medicine to make sure the infection is gone.
+- You will need to have a stool exam after taking ivermectin (systemic) to make sure the infection is gone.

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using ivermectin (systemic) while you are pregnant.